UCSB-TDS/PyDB/README.md

 # PyDB
-A Teaching Database System Implement in Python
+A Teaching Database System Implemented in Python.